-CIS Note 1.
-In addition to individual course prerequisites, nonbusiness students must have at least a 2.50 ASU cumulative GPA, a 2.50 ASU business GPA, and 56 earned semester hours to register for any upper-division business course unless otherwise noted.
+M CIS Note 1.
+In addition to individual course prerequisites, nonbusiness students must have at least a 2.50 ASU cumulative GPA, a 2.50 ASU business GPA, and 56 earned semester hours to register for any upper-division business course unless otherwise noted

-CIS 200 Computer Applications and Information Technology.
-(3) fall, spring, summer
+M CIS 105 Computer Applications and Information Technology.

 Introduces business information systems and the uses of business application software with emphasis on database and spreadsheet packages.
 Fee.
-Prerequisite: MAT 117 or higher.